peteanderson80/Matterport3DSimulator/README.md

 If you get an error like `Error: BadShmSeg (invalid shared segment parameter) 128` you may also need to include `-e="QT_X11_NO_MITSHM=1"` in the docker run command above.

 Build the simulator using any rendering option.
 Commands for running both python and C++ demos are provided below.
 These are very simple demos designed to illustrate the use of the simulator in python and C++.
-By default, these demos have depth rendering on.
-Check the code and turn it off if you haven't preprocessed the depth outputs (see Depth Outputs above).
+By default, *these demos have depth rendering off*.
+Check the code and turn it on if you have preprocessed the depth outputs and want to see depth as well (see Depth Outputs above).

 Python demo:
 ```